4 Dimensions of Legendary Leadership ®

 The archetype for this quadrant is that of a Mage (a magician or wizard).
 This is the visionary archetype and leaders that have strengths in this quadrant can see the future and communicate their vision in inspirational ways that move others to action.

 The shadow for this quadrant is the Charlatan.
 Because the Mage makes connections in ways that other cannot they can tap into other people’s dreams and desires and can leverage those desires for their own selfish purposes.

-Go from great to legendary, contact us today!
+Go from great to legendary leadership, contact us today!